AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 ### 2. Prepare the multiple campaigns payload

-This [endpoint](https://api.merkl.xyz/docs#tag/campaigns/post/v4/campaigns/generate-payload) will be how you’ll be able to build a batch using your selected template `DatabaseId` value(s) (from Step 1) and base parameters across all your campaign.
+This [endpoint](https://api.merkl.xyz/docs#tag/campaigns/post/v4/campaigns/generate-payload) will be how you’ll be able to build a batch using your selected template `DatabaseId` value(s) (from Step 1) and base parameters across all your campaigns.

-Request body structure (annoted)
+Request body structure (annotated)
 ```json
 {
   "creatorAddress": "0x...", // address in checksum that will execute the payload (base parameter)